-- 8. Where an appeal to the Supreme Court under a repealed enactment- - (a) was instituted before the corresponding provision of this Act came into operation; or - (b) is instituted after that date in connection with a decision taken under the repealed enactment- - (i) before that date; or the appeal must be determined in accordance with the repealed enactment.
+- 8. Where an appeal to the Supreme Court under a repealed enactment- - (a) was instituted before the corresponding provision of this Act came into operation; or - (b) is instituted after that date in connection with a decision taken under the repealed enactment- - (i) before that date; or - (ii) after that date in accordance with paragraph 7, the appeal must be determined in accordance with the repealed enactment.